Jeremiah-Jiang/EE2026-Iron-Man-Shooter-Game/README.md

 # EE2026-Iron-Man-Shooter-Game
-Iron Man Game created for EE2026 Open Ended Project
+Iron Man Game created for EE2026 Open Ended Project.
+Coded using Verilog.

 Below is a video of the game in action.